garden-io/garden/docs/reference/module-types/maven-container.md

         # `servicePort:80 -> containerPort:8080 -> process:8080`
         containerPort:

+        # Specify a preferred local port to attach to when creating a port-forward to the service port.
+If this port
+        # is
+        # busy, a warning will be shown and an alternative port chosen.
+        localPort:

         # The port exposed on the service.
 Defaults to `containerPort` if not specified.
         # This is the port you use when calling a service from another service within the cluster.
 For example, if
         # your service name is my-service and the service port is 8090, you would call it with: